citelao/sensible/_coffee_shop/4-hackers.md

 Most hackers don't care about you or your accounts specifically, and it takes more than a hack to steal all your money.
 It can be frustrating to recover from a hack, and it's scary, but there are ways to get your money back.

-Some folks need to worry about more targeted attacks from people they know, but these attacks are not prevalant.
+Some folks need to worry about more targeted attacks from people they know, and other folks may want to take extra precautions, just in case.

 The data indicates straightforward ways to stay safe (some not related to cybersecurity at all!), but in order to understand why, you need to understand how you will be hacked.